vavlani/llm-faceoff/README.md

 # Chat Playground

-Chat Playground is a React-based web application that allows users to interact with multiple AI models simultaneously.
+Chat Playground is a web application that allows users to interact with multiple AI models simultaneously.
 It provides a flexible and customizable interface for testing and comparing different language models.
+The application consists of a React frontend and a Flask backend.

 ## Features